local-ch/lhs/docs/services.md

 ## Include linked resources

-A service lets you specify in advance all the linked resources that you want to inlcude in the results.
-This is possible by specifying the includes method.
-With includes, a service ensures that all matching explicitly linked resources are loaded and merged.
+A service lets you specify in advance all the linked resources that you want to include in the results.
+With includes, a service ensures that all matching and explicitly linked resources are loaded and merged.

 ```ruby
   # Feedbacks are linked with campaigns (content_ads) that are linked with entries.